DevMountain/node-auth-afternoon/README.md

 ### Summary

 In this step, we'll use `npm` to get the dependencies we'll need for our project.
-We'll also manually modify our `package.json` file for the sake of proxying.
+We'll also modify our proxy settings.

 ### Instructions

-* Install `body-parser`, `axios`, `express-session`, and  `dotenv`.
+* Install `body-parser`, `axios`, `express-session`, `dotenv`, and `http-proxy-middleware`.
 * Modify the webpack dev server such that we proxy JSON requests meant for `/api` to the server.
 We also need to proxy all requests meant for `/callback` to the server.
 If we don't do the following, the webpack dev server will intercept requests to `/callback` and serve the `public/index.html` file, which is not what we want for that route.
+  * Create a file in the `src` folder called `setupProxy.js`.
+This is a special file that create-react-app looks for to find optional proxy configuration steps.
+In `setupProxy.js`:
+    * Require the `http-proxy-middleware` package as a variable named `proxy`.
+    * Export a function that takes in an `app` parameter, and does `app.use()` calls to change the proxy's default behavior from proxying all non text/html requests going to the Node/Express server to instead explicitly proxy any routes starting with:
-  * Open `package.json`.
+    * `/callback`
-  * Change the property named `proxy`.
-Change it from its current string value to a JSON object.
-    * To the JSON object, add a key of `/callback`.
-Set its value to a JSON object with a key of `target` and a value of `http://localhost:4000`.
-    * Add another key for `/api` with the same value.
+    * `/api`

 ### Solution